JetBrains/intellij-sdk-docs/topics/ui/principles/data_formats.md

 <tr>
     <td>Date and day of week</td>
     <td>Tuesday, 30 August</td>
-    <td>Use as headers in timelines, e.g. Event Log.
+    <td>Use as headers in timelines, e.g., Event Log.
 The day of the week helps to quickly understand how long ago was the event<br /><br />
         Use <i>Today</i> and <i>Yesterday</i> for the last two days, use exact date for all other days
     </td>
 </tr>